Background pattern

 • a decrease in white blood cells (called ‘neutropenia’) – which appears in blood tests

--restlessness and hyperactivity (psychomotor hyperactivity)
+• restlessness and hyperactivity (psychomotor hyperactivity)

-5. Briviact Storage
+5. Storage of Briviact

-• Keep this medication out of the sight and reach of children.
+• Keep this medicine out of the sight and reach of children.

-• This medication does not require special storage conditions.
+• This medicine does not require any special storage conditions.

-• Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and medication that you no longer need.
-By doing so, you will help protect the environment.
+• Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

-• The active ingredient is brivaracetam.
+• The active substance is brivaracetam.

 • Each film-coated tablet contains 10 mg, 25 mg, 50 mg, 75 mg or 100 mg of brivaracetam.

-The other components are:
+The other ingredients are:

 Core